-In this article, we will show you how to let users filter posts and pages in WordPress using a handy search and filter feature.
+In this article, we’ll show you how to easily let users filter posts and pages in WordPress using 3 different methods.

 Why Add a Filtering Feature for Your WordPress Posts and Pages?